Cyber Security and Computer Technology and Business Model Development since 1982.

-For Individuals: I fix hardware and software problems, and teach people how to best use the technology they currently own.
+For Individuals: Onsite/in-home help with hardware and software problems, and I teach people how to best use the technology they currently own.
 Windows PCs, MACs, Linux, Routers, Wireless, Internet issues including Privacy, Smart Phones, iPADs, and also Home Theater, Audio / Video… most anything digital.
-I don’t sell anything, just offer good advice, show you how, and fix problems.

 For Businesses – Information Security – Data Protection